Skip to main content Skip to navigation

 Approaches to the Digital

-Whether used for tracking, organising, evaluating, creating, designing or communicating, digital technology and its use irreversibly transforms the fabric of everyday life, defining the horizon of the future.
+Whether used for tracking, organising, evaluating, creating, designing, thinking or communicating, digital technology and its use irreversibly transforms the fabric of everyday life, defining the horizon of the future.
 Given the widespread implications of such ‘digitalization,’ this module offers an introduction to how different disciplines beyond computer science have approached the digital methodologically and epistemologically.

 Digital Methods

+In the era of networks, big data and the digital turn, traditional objects, such as documents, pictures, data, groups, events or patterns, open up to new methods of research.
 Emerging digital research methods also become means through which such objects are sustained, thus co-creating dynamic objects, such as networks, databases, platforms, data visualizations, maps and many other new forms of social, cultural and public life.

 This module offers an insight into these new and emerging societal and cultural entities and methodologies.
 We will take a number of digital objects relevant to the social sciences and humanities and analyse them using digital methods, including network analysis, software studies, content analysis, issue mapping, and others.
 Digital media research sits alongside social studies of computational technologies and cultural theory as the fields that emerging digital methods take inspiration from.